jgraph/www.diagrams.net-source/doc/faq/svg-export-text-problems.md

 When you look at a diagram exported to an SVG image in IE or some SVG editors, the text may not display correctly.

 diagrams.net uses foreign objects (``foreignObject``) in SVG to allow complex, HTML labels on shapes.
+To disable complex HTML labels by default, click [here](https://app.diagrams.net#_CONFIG_UzV3UjUyyk0tSk8F0qrGjqpggeLM3IKcVJ/EpNScYoh4SVFpqqq5CxABAA==).

 All modern browsers including Chrome, Firefox, Safari and Microsoft Edge support this functionality.
 Internet Explorer 11 and earlier versions of IE do not.